makersacademy/chitter-challenge/README.md

 Setup
 -----
+The application is available online here: https://chitter900.herokuapp.com/

+However, if you'd like to run it locally, here are the instructions:

 1. Fork this repository and then clone it using `git clone <url>`
 2. Run `bundle` to install the required gems
 3. Install PostgreSQL using Homebrew: `brew install postgresql`.
 You may also need to run `ln -sfv /usr/local/opt/postgresql/*.plist ~/Library/LaunchAgents` and then `launchctl load ~/Library/LaunchAgents/homebrew.mxcl.postgresql.plist`